 The book is illustrated with over 50 photos.
 You don’t have to be a flying buff to appreciate Doug’s story.
 It is full of wit and humour, but not without its thought-provoking side – you will enjoy the journey.

-Listen to Doug and Liz on Radio Solent >
+Listen to Doug and Liz on BBC Radio Solent in August 2014 >